victorious07/Cardiovascular-Risk-Prediction/README.md

 # Cardiovascular-Risk-Prediction
+The term heart disease is often used interchangeably with the term cardiovascular disease.
+Cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina) or stroke.
+The most common cause of heart disease is narrowing or blockage of the coronary arteries, the blood vessels that supply blood to the heart itself.
+This is called coronary artery disease and happens slowly over time.

 Cardiovascular Risk Prediction
 The dataset is from an ongoing cardiovascular study on residents of the town of Framingham,Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patient's information.
 It includes over 4,000 records and 15 attributes.